 Category: Electric fan (supercapacitor)

-Osprey is a giant in the hiking and backpacking world, but they’ve made a big push in the snow market as of late.
-Their flagship piece is the Soelden Pro 32, which was introduced a few years back but got a notable revamp for 2023.
-The newest Soelden Pro combines Osprey’s well-known build quality with the Alpride E2 Airbag System—a best-in-class supercapacitor-powered fan airbag.
-We won’t get too deep into the nitty gritty of supercapacitors, but the long and short is that they’re quick to charge, relatively small and lightweight, and a breeze to travel with (you can’t fly with compressed gas/air and some lithium-ion batteries are considered too large for checked bags).
-And the Alpride E2 is the best iteration yet: It’s significantly more streamlined than the E1 (40% smaller and 4.9 oz. lighter), features an LCD screen to display battery levels, and offers faster charging via USB-C.
+We won’t get too deep into the nitty gritty of supercapacitors, but the long and short is that they’re relatively small and lightweight, offer easy practice deployment, require minimal charging, and are a breeze to travel with (you can’t fly with compressed gas/air, and some lithium-ion batteries are considered too large for checked bags).
+And the Alpride E2 is the best iteration yet: It’s significantly more streamlined than the E1 (40% smaller and 4.9 oz. lighter), features an LCD screen to display battery levels, and offers faster charging via USB-C. As far as BCA’s adaptation goes, we think it’s one of the best Alpride E2 packs on the market—and one of the best-priced, too.
+It’s also worth noting that the pack comes in two sizes and three capacities, allowing you to tailor your choice based on your style of backcountry (or sidecountry) skiing.

 Category: Electric fan (supercapacitor)